Blimster/babylon_dart/README.md

 # babylon_dart

-Dart bindings for the babylon.js library.
+Bindings for the BabylonJS 4.1 web rendering engine.